 NATIONAL FIG NEWTON DAY

 A Nabisco’s trademarked version of the fig roll, Newtons are a pastry filled with fig paste.
-Fig Newtons have an unusual and characteristic shape which has been adopted by many competitors, including generic fig bars.
+Fig Newtons have an unusual and characteristic shape that has been adopted by many competitors, including generic fig bars.

 Up until the 19th century, many physicians believed most illnesses were related to digestion problems.
 As a remedy, they recommended a daily intake of biscuits and fruit.
-Fig rolls served as an ideal solution to their advice, which remained a locally produced and handmade product.
+Fig rolls served as an ideal solution to their advice, which remained a locally produced handmade product.

 After recently becoming associated, the Kennedy Biscuit Company and the New York Biscuit company merged to form Nabisco.
 The new company trademarked the fig rolls as Fig Newtons.